sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

 ### Grooming

-**Goal**: The goal for the grooming session is to as many items in our backlog _prioritized_ and _estimated_.
-We estimate together enough tickets so that we’re all on the same page on how to implement something and how long it will take, so that we can plan it in future sprint
+**Goal**: The goal for the grooming session is to get as many items in our backlog _prioritized_ and _estimated_.
+We estimate together enough tickets so that we’re all on the same page on how to implement something and how long it will take, so that we can plan it in future sprint.

 Requirements for the meeting:

-- DRI for a project prepares by creating tickets as much as possible
+- DRI for a project prepares by creating as many tickets as possible
 - Product comes in with requirements from customers and tickets

 Agenda for the grooming meeeting: